 Wireless Compatibility: Yes | Cartridge type: HP 711| Duplex Printing: No | Paper Quantity: Paper roll

-Last but not least is the HP DesignJet T120 printer, taking the 5th spot in our list.
+Last but not least is the HP Designjet T120 printer, taking the 5th spot on our list.
 Quite often, the design and aesthetic of the printer come into play when purchasing.
 Since not many options are available, users are forced to push aside the looks factor and go for the standard box figure.
-However, with the T120’s glossy look with its sturdiness is a sight for sore eyes.
+However, the T120’s glossy look with its sturdiness is a sight for sore eyes.